-8.7.b.
-Each certified emissions statement shall be subject to review by the Secretary.
-The Secretary shall make or shall require the responsible official to make such adjustments or corrections to the certified emissions as the Secretary determines to be necessary.
+8.3.b.
+Emissions submitted by a source are subject to review by the Secretary.
+The Secretary shall make or shall require the source to make corrections to the emissions.

-8.7.b.1.
-The source shall be liable for any increased fees resulting from any adjustments to the certified emissions statements made pursuant to subdivision 8.7.b.
+8.3.b.1.
+The source shall be liable for any increased fees resulting from any adjustments to emissions made pursuant to subdivision 8.3.b.